 Lending: Libraries that are able/choose to lend material via Prospector will have the opportunity to contribute holdings to the union catalog, and receive training for managing lending requests and returns via the RSB client.
 In order to lend material to other Prospector libraries, libraries will need to:

 - Provide a regular extract of bibliographic and item data that meets Innovative’s standard data specifications.

 - Complete RSB client training for Lending requests and returns

 As we progress with Phase 2, we will provide more details on timelines, data requirements, and project steps.
-Stay tuned for more info, training opportunities, and updates, and if you have any questions feel free to reach out to Lori Smith at email@example.com.
+Stay tuned for more info, training opportunities, and updates, and if you have any questions feel free to reach out to SWIFT-Support at SWIFT-Support@coloradovirtuallibrary.org.

 - GRT Quick Bites: Serving Family, Friend, and Neighbor Caregivers - November 2, 2021

 - October 2021 SWIFT Migration Project Update - October 19, 2021

 - Election Resources for the Print Impaired from the Colorado Talking Book Library - September 30, 2021